gryphonshafer/Quizzing-Rule-Book/rule_book/07_internationals.md

 In order to quiz at Internationals for a specific district:

-- The quizzer must reside in that district or in a bordering community
+- The quizzer must reside in that zone or in a bordering community
-- Their home church must be from the district in which they quiz
+- Their home church must be from the zone in which they quiz

 Any exceptions to this must be brought to the CQLT.